fengxia41103/myblog/content/workspace/openstack/maas.md

     </figure>

 We have done the hard part &mdash; setting up the MAAS server.
-In our next article, I'll show you what MAAS can do for fun &rarr; brining up a bare metal machine to life.
+In our [next article][3], I'll show you what MAAS can do for fun &rarr; brining up a bare metal machine to life.
 Stay tuned.

+[3]: {filename}/workspace/openstack/maas_target.md